WolfeQuilting/wolfequilting.github.io/quilts/scraps.md

 If I have a qustion about a fabric, I put it next to this block and stand back at least 10 feet and determine what the new fabric is based on how to looks next to this block.

 Someday I will expand my collect and start dividing the darks into color families like Bonnie and others do.
 But for now, dark and light is enough.

+The next part of the plan is the ender/leaders.
+I've decided that the block in my [first scappy quilt](scrappy1) will be my default block.
+So, next to my sewing machine I have a stack of either light 2.5 x 4.5" bricks or dark ones.
+Then any time I need to end a line of sewing I grab a pair and push it through.
+Then the block goes into the bin for 4.5 x 4.5" light squares.